meowdding/skyblock-pv/README.md

 <br/>You can switch between the tabs using the buttons on the right side of the UI.
 <br/>If a tab has multiple categories, you can switch between them using the buttons on the top of the UI.

+> [!DANGER]
+> If you get a chat message with "Something went wrong :3", it means our temporary API Key has expired.
+> You can't update the key yourself, you need to join the server above and ping J10a1n15 or ThatGravyBoat to update it.
+> They key is now hosted separately in the proxy in the attempt of the admins to actually finally give us a permanent key.

 > [!WARNING]
 > The mod is still in development, design is subject to change.
 > Visit the [TODO.md](./TODO.md) for a list of features that are planned to be added.